jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 Solar noon is the moment at which the sun is highest in the sky on a particular day at a particular longitude.
 It rarely coincides with 12:00 on your watch, which is _civil noon_.

-If _civil time_ at any place on Earth were defined as the _solar time_ at the nearest of 24 equally spaced meridians, then it could always be trusted to be within 30 minutes, or 7½°, of correct.
+If _civil time_ at any place on Earth were defined as the _solar time_ of the nearest of 24 equally spaced meridians, then it could always be trusted to be within 30 minutes, or 7½°, of correct.
 But in reality our time zones have irregular borders and are often made worse in the warmer months by daylight